Temiloluwa/large-language-model-apps/README.md

 Naija, that's the way locals call Nigeria.
 I intend to create digests of Nigerian content to give users a "highlight" of what's happening at the moment in Nigeria.

-### 3. Sagemaker LLama Apps

-Testing Sagemaker Jumpstart llama models and developing an interface to integrate them with Langchain